Shahid-135/Indic-Hateful-Meme-Dataset/README.md

-# Dataset Access
-Access to the dataset is restricted to academic and research purposes.
-To request access, please ensure compliance with the following requirements:

-- **Non-Commercial Use:** The dataset is provided exclusively for academic research and non-commercial purposes.
-Any form of commercial use, direct or indirect, is strictly prohibited.
-It must not be used to develop or market commercial products or services.

-- **No Redistribution:** The dataset must not be redistributed, republished, or shared in any form, whether in full or in part, across any public or private repositories, platforms, or social media.
-Users must store the dataset in secure environments and ensure that unauthorized parties do not gain access.

-- **Compliance with Platform Policies:** As this dataset is derived from publicly available Pinterest and Reddit data, users must comply with the platform's Developer Agreement and Policies.
-This includes adhering to data usage and privacy guidelines, ensuring that no actions breach content redistribution rules.

-- **Academic Integrity:** The dataset must only be used for legitimate academic research.
-Researchers are responsible for ensuring that their use of the dataset does not contravene any ethical standards, particularly regarding data privacy and responsible usage.

-1. Important: Use your institutional email address when submitting the form.
-Requests from personal email addresses will not be considered.
-2. First, please fill out this [Consent Form](https://docs.google.com/document/d/1G1kSiTy53pZ5KZOVCoTQCKTJ415cYCTL/edit?usp=sharing&ouid=107493269096531134179&rtpof=true&sd=true), and then upload it in the [Dataset Request Form](https://forms.gle/CLT4pM4NTKZYWCEG7) along with your details.
-Once your request is reviewed and approved, you will receive an email with instructions on how to download the dataset.

 # Overview
 We introduce the IndicHM Dataset, a large-scale multilingual multimodal benchmark consisting of 15.004K hateful and non-hateful memes annotated across five hate categories—Gender-based Hate, Religious Hate, Political Hate, Racist Hate, and Other Forms of Hate.
 The dataset spans three languages: Hindi, English, and Bengali, with the Hindi and Bengali subsets containing code-mixed content that blends native scripts with English.
 Built upon this dataset, We propose IndicHMNet, a task-aware multilingual multimodal framework for hateful meme detection that jointly models visual and textual cues while explicitly addressing cross-modal incongruity.
 The model leverages a pretrained SigLIP2 encoder for aligned image–text representations and fuses them using a disagreement-aware gated mechanism to emphasize the dominant modality.
 Hate detection is trained with supervised classification augmented by label-conditioned retrieval-guided contrastive learning, while target classification is learned independently.